 Public transportation system in the Tampere region gets a new Nysse brand

-Tampere Tramway Mock-up Exhibition opens at Rollikkahalli
+Mock-up Exhibition opens at Rollikkahalli

 Tuulensuu Block Party

+Tampere is building a tramway, and Hämeenkatu will undergo a complete makeover at the same time.
 The Tramway Alliance is rebuilding the sidewalks, underground municipal engineering and street lighting in conjunction with the tramway work.
 Tuulensuu – the first tramway block on our main street – was completed in June.
 A celebration to mark the completed section of street will be held in the Tuulensuu area from noon to 4 pm on Saturday 24 August.
 The family-oriented event is free of charge.

-The first tram lights will be erected in Tampere in Hervanta in autumn 2019.
-From the northern end of Insinöörinkatu, the tram traffic lights come to the first three intersections, ie the junctions of Kanjoninkatu, Orivedenkatu and Opiskelijankatu.
+Starting at the northern end of Insinöörinkatu, the tram traffic lights will be installed at the first three intersections, which means Kanjoninkatu, Orivedenkatu and Opiskelijankatu.

-Railway Station Block Party
+The new Hämeenkatu: Railway Station Block Party

-Voltage is connected to the Tampere tram line
+Voltage is connected to the Tampere Tramway

 Decision to build a tramway on Hatanpään valtatie